-SOLUTION A program where the employer agrees to pick up "flatted"

-commuters will provide some vital reassurance to novices.
+SOLUTION A program where the employer agrees to pick up "flatted" commuters will provide some vital reassurance to novices.
 Maintain a "tube library" with a floor pump at work, and encourage riders to use tire liners and flat sealing compounds to help prevent thorn punctures.
-In addition, offer your employees peace of mind by providing them with a Guaranteed Ride Home Program, such as the RideArrangers program offered by the Denver Regional to work.

-Council of Governments.
+In addition, offer your employees peace of mind by providing them with a Guaranteed Ride Home Program, such as the RideArrangers program offered by the Denver Regional Council of Governments.
 Employees who bicycle to work receive a free taxi ride home in the event that bad weather or mechanical problems prevent them from commuting home by bicycle.
-The RideArrangers program also covers carpoolers, vanpoolers, transit riders and those who walk a master map so that riders can arrange to meet along the way and "buddy" to and from work.
-Also, provide bicyclists with route maps and safety information (see Resource list).
+The RideArrangers program also covers carpoolers, vanpoolers, transit riders and those who walk to work.

-CONCERN Unfamiliar with bike routes/uncomfortable riding alone.

-SOLUTION Have experienced bicycle commuters lay out their routes on in order to try bicycle commuting.

-CONCERN Spending a lot of money on a bicycle and related equipment loaned to interested employees on a thirty to sixty day trial basis.
+- CONCERN Unfamiliar with bike routes/uncomfortable riding alone. - SOLUTION Have experienced bicycle commuters lay out their routes on a master map so that riders can arrange to meet along the way and "buddy" to and from work.
+Also, provide bicyclists with route maps and safety information (see Resource list). - CONCERN Spending a lot of money on a bicycle and related equipment in order to try bicycle commuting. - SOLUTION Your organization may want to purchase bikes which can be loaned to interested employees on a thirty to sixty day trial basis.
 Prospective bicycle commuters can then try out bicycle commuting without having to invest in equipment themselves.
 If employees commit to bicycle commuting on a regular basis, they may buy their loaner from the organization at a discount.
 Finally, emphasize to your employees that bicycle commuting isn't necessarily expensive and will in fact save them money.